Azure/azure-storage-fuse/README.md

 ##  NOTICE
 - Do not use versions 2.2.0, 2.2.1 and 2.3.0 for performing random writes using Block-cache mode.
 We have identified potential data integrity issues that are being investigated and fixed.
-- `streaming` mode is being depricated.
+- `streaming` mode is being deprecated.
 You can now use block-cache instead of streaming, which offers much better performance compared to streaming.
 To enable `block-cache` instead of `streaming`, use `--block-cache` in CLI param or `block-cache` as component in config file instead of `streaming`.
 - As of version 2.3.0, blobfuse has updated its authentication methods.
 For Managed Identity, Object-ID based OAuth is solely accessible via CLI-based login, requiring Azure CLI on the system.
 For a dependency-free option, users may utilize Application/Client-ID or Resource ID based authentication.

 ## Blobfuse2 Benchmarks